RealJasomo/go-download-client-server/README.md

 - [ ] paths are sanitized or rejected to protect against folder escalation `../../etc...` or unresolved environment variables `$VAR`
 - [ ] server files are sandboxed and will warn if overwritten.
 - [ ] server will create directories as needed
+- [ ] all client files are encrypted with a public/private key encryption, client will store it's own keys